Skip to main content

 In a low liquidity investment, it may take time to find a buyer at a price which is acceptable to you.
 Property is usually a low liquidity investment.
 Shares in public companies generally have a reasonable liquidity.
 An interest in a forestry syndicate will probably have low liquidity.

-Some investments maybe illiquid – you can’t get your money until a certain date or event (e.g. retirement).
+Some investments are illiquid, meaning your money is tied up until a specific date or event, such as retirement.
 It is important you understand and are comfortable with the risk.

 4. Investment Risk